codebytere/talks/nodevember-2017/script.md

-# Intro

-## Who Am I?
+## Slide 1

-Shelley Vohr, a software engineer at GitHub working on open source.
+I'm Shelley Vohr, a software engineer at GitHub working on open source.
 I help build and maintain Electron, which is a javascript framework that allows you to use web technologies to build cross-platform native desktop apps.

-## Why Am I Here?

 Today, I want to do a deep dive into the mechanics of asynchronous programming in javascript.
 To make sure we're all on the same page before I really get started, I'll go over basic principles of async.
 Then, we'll launch into different methodologies and the nuances of what exactly differentiates them, and then finally we'll compare over the spectrum of option to discuss what approach is best.

-`<SWITCH SLIDE>`

-# Basic Async
+## SLIDE 2

 So, asynchronous programming.
 Let's say you have a little program written in a single file, `index.js`.
 It might all be in the same file, but it's made up of functions, and at any given time only one of these is going to be executing _now_.
 The rest will execute _later_, at some point in the future.
 That, there, is the crux of async: the relationship between now and later, and how you manage this relationship with your code.
 What is key here, however, and what causes some of the most difficulties for developers when they're just starting out, is that _later_ doesn't mean strictly and immediately after _now_.
 It could be at any point in the future, and you don't necessarily know when that will be.

-It's also important to mention that JavaScript has what's known as run-to-completion semantics: The current task is always finished before the next task is executed.
-That means that each task has complete control over all current state and doesn’t have to worry about concurrent modification.
+It's also important to mention that JavaScript has what's known as run-to-completion semantics: this means that the current task always finishes before the next task begins.
+As a result of this, each task has complete control over all current state and doesn’t have to worry about concurrent modification, or another task modifying things at the same time.

-# The Current Landscape

 Now that we've covered the basics of asynchrony, let's move on to some of the technical underpinnings of how code is executed in the javascript environment.